cartesia-ai/devanagari-to-roman-script-transliteration/README.md

 # Devanagari to Roman Script Transliteration

 A Python package for transliterating Hindi (Devanagari) text to Roman script.
+This is based on the work by [Ritwik Mishra](https://github.com/ritwikmishra/devanagari-to-roman-script-transliteration).

 ## Installation